noiseprotocol/noise_spec/noise.md

  application messages, then the 64-bit nonce should be encoded in little-endian, and sent after the branch number but before the length field.

- * **Stream termination**: Branch number 255 means an application data message which contains the end of the stream.
-Before processing this message the party should perform a call `MixKey(255, "EndOfStream")`.

- * **Padding**: All encrypted payload plaintexts end with a 2-byte little endian unsigned integer specifying the number of preceding bytes that are padding bytes.
-Padding is applied to both handshake messages and application messages.
- This provides a consistent way to pad ciphertexts to a fixed length.

- * **Handshake extensions**:  The payload in any handshake message is parsed as a sequence of extensions, where each extension contains a 1-byte type field, followed by a 2-byte little endian unsigned integer indicating the length of the extension.
-Unrecognized extensions are ignored by the recipient.

  * **Error handling**: On any cryptographic or parsing failure, immediately erase all session contents and close any resources associated with the session (sockets, etc).